Today's Biggest Price Drops!View the deals page.

 About DMX

-DMX, born Earl Simmons, was a powerhouse in the late 1990s and early 2000s hip-hop scene, renowned for his aggressive rapping style and profound lyrical content that spanned from intense, hardcore themes to spiritual reflections.
-His distinctive voice and intense delivery made him a standout figure in the East Coast and hardcore hip-hop genres.
-DMX's debut album, "It's Dark and Hell Is Hot," released in 1998, was both a critical and commercial success, selling over 251,000 copies in its first week.
-He went on to achieve unprecedented success by becoming the only rapper to have his first two consecutive number-one Billboard 200 albums within a one-year period.
-His discography includes iconic tracks like "Ruff Ryders' Anthem," "Party Up (Up in Here)," "Where the Hood At?" and "X Gon' Give It to Ya."
-Beyond his music, DMX also made a mark in the film industry with roles in movies like "Exit Wounds."
-His influence on the horrorcore genre and his collaborative efforts with artists like JAY-Z, Ja Rule, and LL Cool J cemented his legacy as one of hip-hop's greats.
-DMX's impact on the music industry is undeniable, earning him numerous accolades, including an American Music Award and a Billboard Music Award, and nominations for six Grammy Awards.
+DMX, born Earl Simmons, was a powerhouse in the late 1990s and early 2000s hip-hop scene, known for his aggressive rapping style and raw, emotive lyrics.
+With a career that spanned over two decades, DMX released several chart-topping albums and became one of the best-selling hip-hop artists of all time.
+His debut album, "It's Dark and Hell Is Hot," released in 1998, was both a critical and commercial success, selling over 250,000 copies in its first week.
+DMX's discography is filled with iconic tracks like "Ruff Ryders' Anthem," "Party Up (Up in Here)," and "X Gon' Give It to Ya," which showcased his unique blend of hardcore themes and spiritual introspection.
+Beyond his music, DMX also made a name for himself in acting, appearing in films like "Exit Wounds."
+His influence on the genre is undeniable, and his legacy continues to inspire new generations of artists.
+DMX's personal struggles were well-documented, but his impact on hip-hop culture is immeasurable, earning him a place among the greats.

 DMX